Wayana language: t-V-(h)e verbs

 Wayana thus shows split ergativity, with one set of verbs presenting ergative case, and the other, a mixed system.
 Wayana is a special case in split ergativity, since it seems that the two sets are not grammatically or semantically triggered, and occur freely in discourse.
-For example, both 13. and 14. use the verb root ("ënepï"/"bring"), yet 13. is marked as a t- -(h)e verb, and 14. is marked as a set I.
+For example, both 13. and 14. use the verb root (ënepï/), yet 13. is marked as a t- -(h)e verb, and 14. is marked as a set I.